About the School of Physics and Astronomy

 You can find out more about the GWiP here.

 The public promotion of science is an activity which both the staff and students of the school take very seriously.
 Many students (who are often much better than the staff) take part in these events, which are aimed at the general public and school students in particular.

 The majority of our undergraduate lectures are hosted within the school in one of the many hi-tech lecture theatres.
 In addition to lectures, students receive support in smaller group tutorials and seminars.
 In all years of the degrees, the theoretical work taught in lectures and seminars is supplemented with more practical laboratory based learning in our recently refurbished teaching laboratories.
 In the case of students opting for the theoretical physics degree, the honours laboratories will take the form of more theoretical and computational assignments.
 For students taking astronomy, we have observatory and teaching facilities on the Garscube campus.

 Computers and the skills required to use them form an important part of our degree structure.
 With over 120 of the latest PCs dedicated for use of undergraduates, the school boasts one of the best facilities in the country.

 The heart of our School is the common room, an attic conversion from part of Kelvin's original lecture theatre.
-Spacious, bright, and fully equipped with refreshment vending machines, it is often used for private study in a relaxed atmosphere.
+The room has recently been rennovated and is spacious, bright, and fully equipped with refreshment vending machines, it is often used for private study in a relaxed atmosphere.

 The student handbook contains detailed information on these and other relevant topics.